Jelenkee/fs-lru/README.md

 All methods are `async`.

 #### `lru.get(key)`
-* Returns the content of the entry as `Buffer`.
-If entry found, `undefined` is returned.
+* Returns the content of the item as `Buffer`.
+If item not found, `undefined` is returned.
 * Updates expire time.

 #### `lru.peek(key)`
-* Returns the content of the entry as `Buffer`.
-If entry found, `undefined` is returned.
+* Returns the content of the item as `Buffer`.
+If item not found, `undefined` is returned.
 * Does not update expire time.

 #### `lru.has(key)`
-* Returns `true` if entry for given key exists.
+* Returns `true` if item for given key exists.
 * Does not update expire time.

 #### `lru.set(key, value)`